Table of Contents

 Creating evergreen content is like planting a tree; once planted, it reaps multiple benefits:

 - Improves ranking: An evergreen content strategy helps improve SERP rankings.
 The two factors that play a significant role in getting a better ranking in search engine results are:

 - The duration of the existence of a website, content, or graphics.
 The longer it has been available online, the better the chances search engines will rank it higher.

 - SEO optimization with all relevant keywords.

-- Brings leads: Creating evergreen content gets better rankings, so it drives more and more leads towards your page.
+- Brings leads: Creating an evergreen content strategy gets better rankings, so it drives more and more leads towards your page.
 And, since it is usually developed keeping its long-term relevance in mind, there are chances that such content will attract qualified leads.

-- Establishes you as a thought leader: The published and relevant evergreen content with continuous traffic creates credibility for your brand.
+- Establishes you as a thought leader: The published and relevant evergreen content marketing with continuous traffic creates credibility for your brand.
 Customers start trusting you and keep coming back to you to look for more valid and valuable information.
 As this trust keeps building over the years, they keep referring you to others.

 - Attracts content creators and relevant linking: Again, it benefits an excellent continuous number of views on your evergreen content.
 These views attract other content creators to quote you as a reference in their content.
 When more and more creators add your links over time and across many articles, blogs, etc., it helps in better ranking and creates your authority across the internet.

-- Is cost-effective: Creating evergreen content is a cost-effective option for companies and individuals who do not have too many resources (both human and capital) at their disposal.
+- Is cost-effective: Creating an evergreen content strategy is a cost-effective option for companies and individuals who do not have too many resources (both human and capital) at their disposal.
 They create content once and leverage it over a long period in various formats on different platforms.